exuberantram/dungeon_timer/README.md

 ## So Far, the plan is:
 - Make the layout: left is instructions, right is buttons to ease of adding, and the center displays total time
+- Add a drop-down to display time suggestions
 - Layout Buttons vertically
 - ~~Add button functionality~~
 - ~~Add a reset button to wipe the variables from the counter~~